Photography Use Policy

 Release of Photos to Third Parties

-When a third party requests photos that will specifically be used other than promoting CSB/SJU apart from a third entity, or requests photos be used in conjunction with another entity, the photo policy is:
+When a third party requests photos that will specifically be used for a purpose other than promoting CSB/SJU apart from a third entity, or requests photos be used in conjunction with another entity, our photo policy is:

-- Due to the legal complexities related to copyright issues, assumed association relationships, individual photo release agreements, third party endorsements and promotions, etc., we typically do not release photos with student included.
-If you would like consideration please contact the Marketing and Communications staff.
+- Due to the legal complexities related to copyright issues, assumed association relationships, individual photo release agreements, third party endorsements and promotions, etc., we typically do not release photos with students included.

-When a question arises about appropriate photography use, please consult the Marketing and Communications staff.
+When a question arises about appropriate photography use, please consult the Office of Marketing and Communications.